Nadine Roos

 Nadine Roos (born 9 May 1996) is a South African rugby union and sevens player.

-Biography
+Background

 Roos was abandoned by her mother at a pre-school crèche in South Africa, her grandmother traveled 160 miles in order to look after her.
 She was a hurdler and earned herself a bursary at the University of Pretoria where she was introduced to rugby.